Oregon Mortgage Lender Bond

 For more information, you may visit Oregon’s Mortgage Lender Licensing page or their physical office.

 Why do you need an Oregon Mortgage Lender Bond?

-The State of Oregon obliges mortgage lending companies to secure their bonds prior their operation to protect future clients from fraudulent activities or in the event the company defaults.
-In line with this, permittees must first prepare the following prior submitting their application with the NMLS:
+The State of Oregon obliges mortgage lending companies to secure their bonds prior to their operation to protect future clients from fraudulent activities or in the event the company defaults.
+In line with this, permittees must first prepare the following prior to submitting their application with the NMLS:

 - National Safe MLO Test

 - Accomplished pre-licensing education

 - Criminal and credit report check

 Apart from the mandatory legal compliance, securing your own licensing bond also ensures:

 - Clients are completely safe and secure under your agency

 - Your credibility is boosted in terms of financial security